diegomezg/final-devops-project/documentation/infrastructure/infra-pipeline.md

 - A public IP assignment
 - A load balancer assigned to that public IP
 - An Azure Kubernetes Service managed cluster, using the previous load balancer
+- Helm installed in your Kubernetes cluster
+- Prometheus and Grafana installed in Kubernetes in monitoring namespace.
+- A namespace called dev to deploy the app inside Kubernetes.

 *You could omit the creation of the public IP and load balancer, as those resources would be automatically provisioned for your cluster.
 But when you provision them in an explicit way, if you later remove the Kubernetes cluster to replace it for a different one, you will maintain the same IP address.*